Digi Yatra: Privacy concerns and controversies

 Western media and affiliates have been highlighting issues with Digi Yatra.
 According to a January 2024 survey, 29% of passengers in the Digi Yatra biometric system were signed up without their knowledge.
 Security personnel and staff at Indian airports have allegedly been capturing the face biometrics of passengers and non-consensually enrolling them in Digi Yatra, without even informing the passenger what they are doing it for.
 Another 15% of passengers only signed up for the app because they could not find the regular gate.

 In April 2024, the app stopped working without passengers being given any prior notice.
 The app remained down for several days, and the foundation issued a statement about it being down for infrastructure upgrades.
 They had to migrate users to a new app, and in process, completely bricked the old app to ensure everyone moved to the newer version.
 A major difference between the two apps was that the new app was published on Google Play Store under a domain controlled by the foundation, while the previous app was published under a domain owned by Data Evolve, the company that initially developed the app.
 Avinash Kommireddi, the CEO of Dataevolve solutions, had also been arrested for siphoning ₹36.5 crores of funds from Andhra Pradesh Police in an e-challan scam just a few months before this change.

+Digi Yatra also forces users to sign up using Aadhaar.
+They have stated that there are plans to integrate other ID proofs, but there has been no progress on this as of December 2024.

 The Internet Freedom Foundation has raised concerns about the "privacy, surveillance, exclusion errors and lack of institutional accountability and transparency" with Digi Yatra.
 Privacy experts have said that Digi Yatra suffers from a poor governance structure and the lack of information and disclosures, despite it being a partly government-run service, have made it unreliable.

-Digi Yatra also forces users to sign up using Aadhaar.
-They have stated that there are plans to integrate other ID proofs, but there has been no progress on this as of December 2024.
+In 2026, in response to a PIL filed in Kerala alleging commercial use of personal data by Digi Yatra, the Kerala HC is seeking cooperation through a data protection board as an adjudicatory body established under compliance with the Digital Personal Data Protection Act, 2023 and Digital Personal Data Protection Rules, 2025.